Sponsored Links

 ABVD is a combination chemotherapy regimen that was developed in the early 1970's as an alternative to MOPP.
-ABVD is now one of the most common chemotherapy regimens for treating Hodgkin's Disease.
+ABVD is now one of the most common regimens for treating Hodgkin's Disease.

 Drug Names